wolox-training/swift-training-backend/README.md

 ```
 vapor update -y
 ```
-This will update dependencies and create the appropiate Xcode project files.
-Xcode will restart after the command executes.
+This will update the dependencies and create the appropiate Xcode project files.
+Xcode will restart once the command finishes.